- More members than almost all the dating sites out there

 So let’s jump in!

-If you're not familiar with eHarmony, yet, have signed up with other dating sites, it's a bit of a surprise when you first sign up.
+If you’re not familiar with eHarmony, yet, have signed up with other dating sites, it’s a bit of a surprise when you first join.

-There's (about) an hour-long questionnaire to fill out before you'll get access.
-Some folks might remember this questionnaire as a means to restrict certain "undesirables" from the accessing the site, which led to a class-action lawsuit and then the creation of Compatible Partners.
+There’s (about) an hour-long questionnaire to fill out before you’ll get access.
+Some folks might remember this questionnaire to restrict certain “undesirables” from the accessing the site, which led to a class-action lawsuit and then the creation of Compatible Partners.
 But, I digress.

 Prepare yourself for a list of very personal, sometimes odd questions, that you’ll have to fill out.
 These questions form the backbone of the site, and you can’t join without taking all of them.
 (You can take more once you’ve paid, but, why would you want to?)